daryllxd/lifelong-learning/self-improvement/how-to-win-friends-and-influence-people.md

 "From that time on I let her do all the talking she wanted.
 She tells me what is on her mind, and our relationship has improved immeasurably.
 She is again a cooperative person."

+Almost every successful person likes to reminisce about his early struggles.
+This man was no exception.
+He talked for a long time about how he had started with $450 in cash and an original idea.
+He told how he had fought against discouragement and battled against ridicule, working Sundays and holidays, twelve to sixteen hours a day; how he had finally won against all odds until now the most important executives on Wall Street were coming to him for information and guidance.
+He was proud of such a record.
+He had a right to be, and he had a splendid time telling about it.
+Finally, he questioned Mr. Cubellis briefly about his experience, then called in one of his vice presidents and said: "I think this is the person we are looking for."

+Mr. Cubellis had taken the trouble to find out about the accomplishments of his prospective employer.
+He showed an interest in the other person and his problems.
+He encouraged the other person to do most of the talking - and made a favorable impression.

+Even our friends would much rather talk to us about their achievements than listen to us boast about ours.
+La Rochefoucauld, the French philosopher, said: "If you want enemies, excel your friends; but if you want friends, let your friends excel you."

+Why is that true?
+Because when our friends excel us, they feel important; but when we excel them, they - or at least some of them - will feel inferior and envious.

+>"I was good at my work and proud of it," Henrietta told one of our classes. " But instead of my colleagues sharing my triumphs, they seemed to resent them.
+I wanted to be liked by these people.
+I really wanted them to be my friends.
+After listening to some of the suggestions made in this course, I started to talk about myself less and listen more to my associates.
+They also had things to boast about and were more excited about telling me about their accomplishments than about listening to my boasting.
+Now, when we have some time to chat, I ask them to share their joys with me, and I only mention my achievements when they ask."

+## 7 - How To Get Cooperation

+Don't you have much more faith in ideas that you discover for yourself than in ideas that are handed to you on a silver platter?
+If so, isn't it bad judgment to try to ram your opinions down the throats of other people?
+Isn't it wiser to make suggestions - and let the other person think out the conclusion?